debops/debops/docs/ansible/roles/debops.kibana/defaults-detailed.rst

   will be installed.
 If ``absent`` the plugin and its configuration will be removed.

+``state``
+  Optional.
+The system user used for plugin management.
+Defaults to :envvar:`kibana__user`.
+  Certain plugins like X-Pack generate files on installation which Kibana needs to have write persmssions to.

 ``configuration`` or ``config``
   Optional.
 Custom configuration for a given plugin, in the format recognized by the main configuration template.